tkow/redux-state-validation/README.md

 # WARNING

-I'm planning to drastically change this project, many breaking changes.
+I'm planning to drastically change this project, with many breaking compatibilities.
 So, please lock version if you are using this.

 # Why redux-state-validation ?